PForet/PForet.github.io/_posts/2017-03-25-bayesian-features-machines.md

 This is why a SVC with a linear kernel will give results similar to a _l2-penalized_ linear regression.

 In our classification problem, we have 25000 training examples, and more than 130000 features, so a SVC will be extremely long to train.
-However, a linear classifier with a l2 penalty is much faster than a SVC when the number of samples grows, and give very similar results as we just saw.
+However, a linear classifier with a l2 penalty is much faster than a SVC when the number of samples grows, and gives very similar results, as we just saw.

 ### Dual formulation of the logistic regression

-When the number of samples is less than the number of features, as it is here, one might consider solving the dual formulation of the logistic regression.
+When the number of samples is fewer than the number of features, as it is here, one might consider solving the dual formulation of the logistic regression.
-If you are interested in finding out about this formulation, I recommend [Hsiang-Fu Yu, Fang-Lan Huang, and Chih-Jen Lin](https://link.springer.com/content/pdf/10.1007%2Fs10994-010-5221-8.pdf) which make a nice comparison between the linear SVC and the dual formulation of the logistic regression, uncovering more similarities between these techniques.
+If you are interested in finding out about this formulation, I recommend [Hsiang-Fu Yu, Fang-Lan Huang, and Chih-Jen Lin](https://link.springer.com/content/pdf/10.1007%2Fs10994-010-5221-8.pdf) which makes a nice comparison between the linear SVC and the dual formulation of the logistic regression, uncovering more similarities between these techniques.

 ## Implementation of the model